 In this article, we eat our way through some Viennese classics but also discover some unexpected flavours… We experience Vienna’s 19th century Prater amusement park in a unique way that few others have… Plus our Vienna history lesson takes a stormy and adventurous turn.

-Austria’s capital, Vienna, has some serious historical pedigree.
+Austria’s capital, Vienna, is Europe’s most livable cities for 2019 and has some serious historical pedigree.
 It’s role in European culture and politics has been massively influential for over 800 years since the Babenberg dynasty made it their home in 1145.

 Following that, it was the centre of the Habsburg empire.
 One of the most powerful families to rule over central Europe.